mercator-ocean/copernicus-marine-toolbox/doc/index.rst

 ..
-Copernicus Marine toolbox documentation master file, created by sphinx-quickstart on Wed Aug 21 14:04:51 2024.
+Copernicus Marine Toolbox documentation master file, created by sphinx-quickstart on Wed Aug 21 14:04:51 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Copernicus Marine toolbox documentation
+Copernicus Marine Toolbox documentation
 =======================================

 The ``copernicusmarine`` Python library offers capabilities through both **command line interface (CLI)** and **Python API**: